TSsec0x62/python_password_cracker/README.md

 4. If they match then it spits out the answer
 5. If not it reads in next password and compares

-In the folder that you have this script located, you must include the password that you want to crack in a file called 'encrypted_pass' and your password list must be in a file called 'password_list'

 TSsec0x62